 12:00 pm – 1:30 pm: Lunch at Beit Adamah

-We eat most of our meals at the Adamah House (Beit Adamah.)
+We eat most of our meals at the Adamah House (Beit Adamah,) and fellows take turns cooking for the group.
 Some meal prep is done as a chore by one or two fellows for the group.
 We are used to accommodating different dietary needs, and we love to enjoy meals together!

 2:00 pm – 4:00 pm: Avodat Bayit (Service of the Home)